6. Custom RL Example using Stable Baselines¶

 That wraps up our task implementation!

-We will now set up our training script for running this task.
-Let’s make a new file, cartpole_example.py.
+We will now set up our training script for running this task, which can be found in cartpole_train.py.

 First, we need to make an instance of VecEnvBase.
 This will provide the interface for the RL policy to interact with.